 Welcome to Wallington

-Sitting in a rural corner of Northumberland yet only 20 miles north west of Newcastle-upon-Tyne, Wallington is the largest estate in the care of the National Trust at 13,500 acres.
-Here you'll find a historical house set in rolling hills with extensive woodlands and a beautiful walled garden.
+Sitting in a rural corner of Northumberland yet only 20 miles northwest of Newcastle-upon-Tyne, Wallington is the largest, intact estate in the care of the National Trust at 13,500 acres.
+Here you'll find a historic house set in rolling hills with extensive woodlands and a beautiful walled garden.
 Take time to explore and discover the variety of spaces, both indoors and out and keep your eyes peeled for the native wildlife – from red squirrels and nuthatches to white-clawed crayfish and otters.

 Make yourself at home